-We are sure that this particular EFORT Comprehensive Review Course (CRC) during the 25th EFORT Congress Hamburg 2024 will be a successful programme enhancing your experience.
+We are sure that this particular EFORT Comprehensive Review Course (CRC) during the 26th EFORT Congress Lyon 2025 will be a successful programme enhancing your experience.

-Prof. Stefan Nehrer Chairman of the EFORT Education Committee raffee
+Prof. Stefan Nehrer Chairman of the EFORT Education Committee rolle

 Prof. Dr. Luigi Zagra Chairman of the EFORT Science Committee